mandrelbrotset/same-network-group-chat/README.md

 * PyQt5

 ## Starting the group chat
+* Server
-* Start the server by running """python3 server_app.py""" in a terminal or command prompt.
+1. Start the server by running 'python3 server_app.py' in a terminal or command prompt.
-* Leave the fields in the server program empty to use default configurations.
+2. Leave the fields in the server program empty to use default configurations.
+3. Click **Start server** button.
-* Click "start server".
+* Client
-* Create a client by running """python3 client_app.py""" in a terminal or command prompt.
+1. Create a client by running 'python3 client_app.py' in a terminal or command prompt.
-* In the client program enter a nickname to be seen by other clients when you send messages.
+2. In the client program enter a nickname to be seen by other clients when you send messages.
-* If the client programs will be running on the same machine as the server, leave the hostname field blank othereise enter the IP address of tge computer running the server.
+3. If the client programs will be running on the same machine as the server, leave the hostname field blank othereise enter the IP address of tge computer running the server.
-* Leave other fields blank if you didn't enter a port number in the server program.
+4. Leave other fields blank if you didn't enter a port number in the server program.
-* Click "Connect to server".
+5. Click **Connect to server** button.

-* Perform steps 4 to 9 to create multiple clients.
+Perform the steps to start the client multiple times to create multiple clients.

 ## First run of server_app.py